BjarkeHautop/bayesSSM/README.md

 \end{aligned}
 $$

 We can use `pmmh` to perform Bayesian inference on this model.
-We need to define the following functions:
+To use `pmmh` we need to define the functions for the SSM and the priors.
+The functions `init_fn_ssm`, `transition_fn_ssm` should be functions that simulates the latent state variables and the observed data.
+They must contain the argument `particles` which is a vector of particles, and can contain any other args as parameters.
+The function `log_likelihood_fn_ssm` should be a function that calculates the log-likelihood of the observed data given the latent state variables.
+It must contain the arguments `y` and `particles`.

+The priors for the parameters must be defined as log-prior functions.
+Every parameter must have a corresponding log-prior function.

 ``` r
 init_fn_ssm <- function(particles) {